jgrey4296/authoringShell_v2/README.md

 # Javascript Shell Authoring v2
-    Uses the jgshell.js + rete.js in a preact wrapper to author rule systems and complex trees.
+    A Modal editor to author graph/tree structures that include fsms and rules.
+    Incorporates a rete net.